briannadickman/week_5_assignment/README.md

 ## Objects and Prototypes
-Here we'll take a look at a prototype class and explore creating a new ne as well as
+Here we'll take a look at using a prototype class and explore creating a new object from this class.
+Also, we'll delve into the basics of Object Oriented Programming by using properties and methods of an object derived from a prototype.

 ### Topics Covered
 * Creating a new object from a prototype class